leiguan2018/ADMM_for_Nonconvex_SVM/README.md

-A Matlab solver for nonconvex penalized SVMs.
+A matlab solver for nonconvex penalized SVMs.
 ===

 If you use any part of the our code, please cite our paper: